Ramacsv/hawaii/index.md

 _It was getting really late, he then loaded his **SonicFlyer** with all he wanted to bring back._

 _Turned on flying mode and sarted his flight back.
-Stopped on the bridge few times to eat and rest and recharge his SonicFlyer._
+Stopped on the bridge few times to eat and rest and recharge his SonicFlyer and went home_ the end_
 ## **This is for now.**

 *I will continue later in my next episode.*